An Instructional Scaffolding for Intuitive Explanation of "Why does not a spinning top collapse?": Scaffoldings for Intuitive Explanation

 Let us give an interpretation of Eq. (\ref{H}).
-The first term, $mr \omega^2 \vec{{\bf y}}$, is due to the rotation involved with angular speed $\omega$, usually.
-However, the second term, $m[-R \Omega^2 -2 r \omega \Omega ] \vec{{\bf z}}$, is due to combination of both rotations, the one involved with angular speed $\omega$ and the other one involved with angular speed $\Omega$.
-It is due to the second term that the force $\vec{f}_a(0)$ along $z$ direction is non-zero.
-The fact that the force $\vec{f}_a(0)$ along $z$ direction is non-zero can also be seen from trajectory shown in Fig. 3: The trajectory is curved toward origin $O$ as well as toward a point $(0,+\infty,0)$.
+The first term, $mr \omega^2 \hat{\bf y}$, is due to the rotation involved with angular speed $\omega$.
+However, the second term, $m[-R \Omega^2 -2 r \omega \Omega ] \hat{\bf z}$, is due to combination of both rotations, the one involved with angular speed $\omega$ and the other one involved with angular speed $\Omega$.
+The force $\vec{f}_a(0)$ along $z$ direction is non-zero, which can also be seen from trajectory shown in Fig. 3: The trajectory is curved toward origin $O$ as well as toward $y$ direction.